andre-santos-pt/javardair/README.md

 Select *testWorkspace* from the repo.
 It contains a *.base* folder with the purpose of holding a base copy of the project.

+## About Jaid

+> transformation extractions do not work well with files without package declaration